 Inventing the Future – Postcapitalism and a world without work (2015) can be read it for yourself in full heregood review of both above books here.
 The authors seem to be sociologists.

 Cyberproletariat – global labour in the digital vortex; Nick Dyer-Witheford (2015) Thought provoking book from a Canadian media/political economy academic

 The Next System Report – political possibilities for the 21st Century (2015) The opening essay from a fascinating American project whose latest output is this great series of papers

 Rethinking Capitalism – economics and policy for sustainable and inclusive growth; Michael Jacobs and Mariana Mazzucato (2016).
 Looks well-written and up-to-date – from the social democrat stable

-Vampire Capitalism – fractured societies and alternative futures; Paul Kennedy (2017)A sociologist’s treatment which earns high points by stating in the very first sentence that it aims to stand on the shoulders of giants and then proves the point by having an extensive bibliography with lots of hyperlinks…but the price is just stupid!
+Vampire Capitalism – fractured societies and alternative futures; Paul Kennedy (2017)A sociologist’s treatment which earns high points by stating in the very first sentence that it aims to stand on the shoulders of giants and then proves the point by having an extensive bibliography with lots of hyperlinks…It is very well written and can be downloaded here

 The next post will give a new diagram - with some of the key writers linked with relevant aspects of the post-capitalist world which beckons.....and will try to explore what I exactly I mean when I say that "my generation" bears a heavy responsibility for the mess we are all in